priyankvex/InfilectFlicker/README.md

 #### Running the Project

+## This needs python3.6 to run
+Please install python3.6 if not present.

 `deployment.sh` automatically sets the projects and starts the server.
 `./deployment.sh` should be the only command that you'll need to execute.